Guo Mei

-Guo Mei (郭梅 (Guō Méi), born January, 1968) is a hematologist and associate director of 307th Hospital of Chinese People’s Liberation Army and deputy director of Radiation Research Institute.
+Guo Mei (郭梅 (Guō Méi), born January, 1968) is a Chinese physician and hematologist as well as one of the founders of microtransplantation.
+Guo is associate director of 307th Hospital of Chinese People’s Liberation Army and deputy director of Radiation Research Institute.

+Career

-Guo Mei is a Chinese physician who works with Huisheng Ai.
-She graduated from Academy of Military Medical Sciences and got master degree in 1997.
-She is a pre-eminent expert in the use of hematopoietic stem cell transplantation for treating radiation injuries and blood disease, especially leukemia, aplastic anemia and myelodysplastic syndrome.
+Guo graduated from Academy of Military Medical Sciences and earned a master degree in 1997.
+She is an expert in the use of hematopoietic stem cell transplantation for treating radiation injuries and blood disease, especially leukemia, aplastic anemia and myelodysplastic syndrome.
+She worked with Huisheng Ai on microtransplantation.

-She is one of the founders of microtransplantation.
-Years of education and research experience in microtransplantation have earned her a large amount of respect from her colleagues.
-Her expertise is reflected in the awards and recognition she has received.

-Guo Mei brings her passion and knowledge for treating blood disease with microtransplantation in 307th Hospital, and with an equally dedicated medical and support team, works hard every day to improve the quality of lives of the patients.

 Research

 1998 Dr. Guo and her medical team developed "Study of HLA-matched nonmyeloablative transplantation in the treatment of hematological malignancies" successfully.

 2004 The study of HLA haploidentical blood related and unrelated matched donors nonmyeloablative transplantation for the treatment of blood diseases.